![]() |

 Arthonia didyma

-Brands Bay and Broadstone, Dorset.
-January 2013, March 2020, January 2024
+Brands Bay, Broadstone and Kingston Lacy, Dorset.
+January 2013, March 2020, January 2024, March 2025